Minagera/CyberPatriot/CyberPatriot/Linux/VM-Setup/README.md

 # CyberPatriot Linux VM Setup: "Corporate Server Breach" Scenario

-This document outlines the setup process for the "Corporate Server Breach" Linux VM, designed for CyberPatriot incident response training.
-This VM simulates a realistic post-compromise environment tailored for cadet skill development.
+This directory contains scripts and documentation for setting up unique Linux VMs for CyberPatriot training.
+The main scenario simulates a compromised Ubuntu server with multiple vulnerabilities and forensic artifacts.

 ## Scenario Overview